kmuldrew/Peter-Fidler-Fur-Trade-Journals/README.md

 6. Journal from the South Branch to Chesterfield House 1800:					122-141

 Volume 3: 1807-1808
-1. Journal - Cumberland House to Athapescow Lake - 1807
+1. Journal - Cumberland House to Athapescow Lake - 1807    1-84
-2. Journal - Swan to Red River to Nelson's River - 1808
+2. Journal - Swan to Red River to Nelson's River - 1808    100-130

+Volume 4: 1809
+1. Journal - Clapham House to Flamborough House - 1809    1-20